SoftInstigate/restheart-website/docs3/Speedup_Requests_with_Cursor_Pools.md

 ---
 layout: docs
+title: Speedup Requests with Cursor Pools
 ---

-# Speedup Requests with Cursor Pools

 * [Introduction](#introduction)
 * [How it works](#how-it-works)